 Below is a list of our Future Events.
-These events form an important part of our role as an Association and with your support, these events can only strengthen our esprit de corps
+These events recognise our history and form an important part of our role as an Association and with your support, these events can only strengthen our esprit de corps

 The Evans-Zoller Trophy is played for by RAE and allied forces’ officers, the competition rules were amended for RAE and allied officer’s (described as eligible players in the attached brief) to invite a partner.
 Where there are Sappers /NCO’s/WO wishing to play the ‘organisers’ will match them up with an eligible player.

 3 October 2021 – 70th Anniversary of the Battle for Maryang San, Korea

 The First Battle of Maryang-san 3 – 8 October 1951, also known as the Defensive Battle of Maliangshan, was fought during the Korean War between United Nations Command forces—primarily Australian and British—and the Chinese People’s Volunteer Army

 October 2021 – 22 Construction Regiment Annual Reunion

 20 October 2021 – 20th Anniversary of Australian Special Forces departing for Operation Slipper (Afghanistan)